 The graphics section completes the layout and design of legislative publications, manuals, and visual aids and provides graphics services and photography for council publications.

-Services provided by the print shop include reproduction of legislative and nonlegislative draft documents and other products that support TLC staff.
+Services provided by the print shop include reproduction of legislative and nonlegislative draft documents and other products that support council staff.